hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Sometimes kills hogs, and forges horses shoes;
 >
-> And what's mere strange, perhaps to gain eclat,
+> And what's mere strange, perhaps to gain éclat,
 >
 > When he eats hog's flesh, likes it hot and raw.
 >